capdevon/capdevon/README.md

 ## Hi there 👋

-- 🔭 I'm Software Engineer sharing about my journey and learnings in tech.
+- 🔭 Software engineer with an interest in game development, system design, and performance optimization.
+- I enjoy solving complex problems and building efficient, maintainable codebases.

 <!--
 **capdevon/capdevon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.